-Impurities found in water are not uncommon because the source of the water may carry with it, chemicals picked up along the way towards your home.
-As advanced the US is with its technology, it cannot escape the worries of impure waters.
+Impurities found in water are not uncommon because the source of the water may carry with it chemicals picked up along the way toward your home.
+As advanced as the US is with its technology, it cannot escape the worries of impure waters.

-Water filters come in many shapes and sizes.
+Water shower filters come in many shapes and sizes.
 There are also a lot of different types.
-Many have opted for shower filters to safeguard themselves from the potential harms that chlorine can bring to their body externally.
+Many have opted for the best shower filter to safeguard themselves from the potential harm that chlorine can bring to their body externally.

-But there are also some consumers who prefer to have all the water that comes into their house filtered using whole house water filtration systems.
-This is to make sure that all the water that comes in their house from the pipes is guaranteed to be free from any harmful substances.
+But there are also some consumers who prefer to have all the water that comes into their house filtered using whole-house water filtration systems.
+This is to make sure that all the water that comes into their house from the pipes is guaranteed to be free from any harmful substances.

 Water filters have a lot of different benefits and features.
-Each type can have similarities but none of them are 100% effective when it comes to filtering out contaminants.
+Each type can have similarities, but none of them are 100% effective when it comes to filtering out other contaminants.
 Some water filters may lack certain materials to filter out heavier metals of smaller microorganisms.

-This is why it is important to know what benefits they can offer you before you invest in them.
+This is why it is important to know what benefits filtered shower heads can offer you before you invest in them.
 This is to make sure that you are getting your money’s worth from the type of water filter you are investing in.

-Before we dive into the pros and cons of a shower filter, we must first know what type of filter it is.
-A shower filter is a type of filtration system that eliminates chemicals like chlorine in the water.
-It is very similar to activated carbon filters since they filter out the same chemicals.
+A shower filter is a type of filtration system that eliminates harmful chemicals like chlorine in the water.
+It is very similar to an activated carbon filter since they filter out the same chemicals.

 By filtering out the chlorine in the water, it prevents skin and hair dryness and irritation which can also be greatly benefitted by the body.
 After all, irritation and dryness can cause the pores to open up.

 From there, bacteria and other harmful microorganisms can penetrate the skin and can cause serious illnesses.
-Using shower filters reduces chlorine and chloramine levels in the water, making it safer to use.
+Using shower filters remove chlorine and chloramine levels in the water, making it safer to use.

-A great thing about it is that it is easy to install.
+A great thing about a shower filter is that it is easy to install.
 You won’t have to worry about any complex procedures since you simply have to attach it to the pipe in place of your shower head.
-But since it is used daily, you should expect regular filter changes.

 Whole House Filters Pros and Cons